Tahedi1/Teacher_Student_Architecture/README.md

 ## Prerequisites
-To run the code of Teacher/Student architecture, the following packages are required :
+To run the code, the following packages are required :

 * tensorflow==1.9.0
 * Keras==2.2.4